allen-ziegenfus/dev-playground/freemarker/README.md

 <h3>
 	Create a JSONObject with the Liferay jsonFactoryUtil</h3>
 <p>
 	With the jsonFactoryUtil we can also pass a JSON string and get a JSONObject.
-This will not resolve any references, but has the downside that we can't use expression language references with the resulting object.
+This will not resolve any references (so no "junk"), but has the downside that we can't use expression language references with the resulting object.
 Instead we have to use the JSONObject methods like getString:</p>
 <div style="border: 1.0px solid black;padding: 10.0px;background-color: white;font-family: Menlo , Monaco , &quot;Courier New&quot; , monospace;font-size: 12.0px;line-height: 18.0px;">
 	<div>
 		<span style="color: rgb(128,0,0);">&lt;h1&gt;</span>Deserialization with JSONObject<span style="color: rgb(128,0,0);">&lt;/h1&gt;</span></div>